 Look for the Human Choice logo.
 Humane Choice True Free Range is a whole of farm accreditation system for Australian and New Zealand true free range, pasture raised pork, beef, lamb, chicken and egg producers

-Farmer’s Markets, Fruit & Veg Stores, local Butchers and independent Grocers are far more likely to stock free range pastured eggs.
+Farmer’s Markets, Fruit & Veg Stores, local Butchers and independent Grocers are far more likely (however not guaranteed) to stock free range pastured eggs.

 If I don’t opt for pasture fed, how will this affect my health?